UCLM-ARCO/uclm-arco.github.io/recipes/content/amazfit_2_integration_with_python.md

 Although in many devices this is a critical part (otherwise, the device will disconnect or ignore your requests), on the Smart Chip **is not required** to read sensor values or receive notifications.
-It you need it, just use the method `pair()`, which does not accept any parameter:
+If you need it, just use the method `pair()`, which does not accept any parameter:

 {{<code py>}}